AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ## Overview

-Use data connections in Real-Time CDP Collaboration to import audiences from various sources.
-Learn how to manage match keys and schedule data imports for your existing data connections.
+Use data connections in Real-Time CDP Collaboration to source audiences from various platforms.
+Learn how to manage match keys and schedule data refreshing for your existing data connections.
 Additionally, you'll be able to filter audiences by different attributes for more granular insights.

 ## View data connections